Lori Province: Ethnic groups and religion

 The majority of Lori are ethnic Armenians who belong to the Armenian Apostolic Church.
 The regulating body of the church is the Diocese of Gougark, headed by Archbishop Sebouh Chouldjian.
 The Saint Gregory of Narek Cathedral in Vanadzor is the seat of the diocese.

-However, small communities of ethnic Russian Molokans are mainly found in the villages of Fioletovo and Lermontovo, and in less numbers in the villages of Sverdlov, Mikhayelovka, Privolnoye, Pushkino, Medovka and the town of Tashir.
-The total number of Molokans in Lori is 3,882 individuals.
+However, small communities of Spiritual Christians from Russia are mainly found in the villages of Fioletovo and Lermontovo, and in less numbers in the villages of Sverdlov, Mikhayelovka, Privolnoye, Pushkino, Medovka and the town of Tashir.
+The total number of Spiritual Christians from Russia in Lori is about 3,882 individuals.
 There are few Orthodox Russians and Ukrainians in Vanadzor, Stepanavan and the village of Amrakits.

 According to the Diocese of Gougark, as of February 2016, Lori is home to 259 places of worship, of which 3 monasteries, as well as 36 churches and 23 chapels, are active.

 The 793 individuals of the Yazidi community are found in the southern villages of the province including Lermontovo and Lernantsk.

 Lori is also home to a tiny Greek community of 655 individuals who speak the Pontic dialect.
 Small Greek communities could be found in the towns of Alaverdi, Akhtala, Stepanavan, Noyemberyan and Vanadzor.
 The majority of the Yaghdan village is Greek.

 Administrative divisions

-As a result of the administrative reforms in November 2017, Lori is currently divided into 57 municipal communities (hamaynkner), of which 7 are urban and 50 are rural:
+As a result of the administrative reforms in November 2017, Lori is currently divided into 57 municipal communities (hamaynkner), of which seven are urban and 50 are rural:

 During the recent years, many rural settlements in Lori became abandoned, including the villages of Gyulludara, Kizilshafak and Kizkala.